 Are you in a dilemma of what Roomba to buy from the 800 and 900 series?
-If yes, you’ve come to the perfect place; the ultimate Roomba model comparison review.
+If yes, you’ve come to the perfect place.
+Also you can read our Roomba comparison review in 2018.
 In this article, we are going to dissect the Roomba 800 and 900 series and see how they rank against each other in terms of features and performance.
 These vacuum cleaners are the Roomba 860, 870, 880, 890, 960 and lastly, 980.
 In the comparison, we will solely dwell on the features and performance, but first, a short introduction about iRobot’s dedication to innovation.

 iRobot has always been committed to invention and technological exploration.
 For this reason, they have been able to come up with several new technologies.
 Each of their robots is equipped with these cutting-edge technologies for efficiency.

 So, without further ado, let’s go straight to the Roomba 860 vs. 870 vs. 880 vs. 890 vs. 960 vs. 980 comparison review.
 To help you understand better, here is a Roomba comparison chart that lists what features are available for which Roomba models.